sakshi28288/Interview-Simplify-AI-Mock-Interview-System/README.md

-# Simplify – AI-Based Mock Interview Platform
+# Interview Simplify – AI-Based Mock Interview Platform

 Simplify is a final-year student project developed as an AI-based mock interview platform to help students and job seekers prepare for technical and HR interviews.
 The application provides a realistic interview environment by generating intelligent questions, evaluating user responses, and giving structured feedback for improvement.